cappern/ib-fe/PluginDOC.md

 - `routes/` – Svelte components implementing the plugin pages.
 - Optional supporting files such as settings modules or assets.

+## Root pages and navigation
+The sidebar renders a `PluginLink` for each module listed in `src/lib/modules.json`.
+When a user clicks a link, the component dynamically imports the plugin's root page at `frontend/src/routes/<plugin>/+page.svelte` before navigating.
+To work with this lazy loading mechanism, each root page must export a default Svelte component.

 ## Manifest
 The manifest is a JSON file that declares how the host should load the plugin.
 Fields: